Anne Hollinghurst: Ordained ministry

-Hollinghurst was ordained in the Church of England: made a deacon at Petertide 1996 (30 June) by Patrick Harris, Bishop of Southwell at Southwell Minster and ordained a priest the Petertide following (28 June 1997), by Alan Morgan, Bishop of Sherwood at Christ Church, Chilwell.
+Hollinghurst was ordained in the Church of England: she was made a deacon at Petertide 1996 (30 June) by Patrick Harris, Bishop of Southwell, at Southwell Minster and ordained a priest the Petertide following (28 June 1997), by Alan Morgan, Bishop of Sherwood, at Christ Church, Chilwell.
 From 1996 to 1999, she served her curacy at St Saviours in the Meadows, Nottingham.
 She shared this curacy with her husband, Steve Hollinghurst, who is also a Church of England priest.
 From 1999 to 2005, she was jointly the Anglican chaplain for the University of Derby and a chaplain of Derby Cathedral.
-During this time, she also lectured on religion and gender in the Religious Studies Department of Derby University.
+During this time, she also lectured on religion and gender in the Religious Studies Department of the University of Derby.

 In 2005, she moved to Manchester.
 She was appointed domestic chaplain to the Bishop of Manchester, Nigel McCulloch, and a residentiary canon of Manchester Cathedral.
 She completed a Master of Studies (MSt) degree in Jewish Christian Relations at Hughes Hall, Cambridge in 2010.
 Her dissertation was titled "The soul's longing for God: allegorical and symbolic readings of the Song of Songs in 12th and 13th century western Europe, and the relationship between evolving forms of Christian and Jewish mystical piety".
 On 12 January 2010, she became Vicar of St Peter's Church, St Albans in the Diocese of St Albans.
 In 2011, she was elected a member of the House of Clergy of the General Synod.

 Episcopal ministry

 On 2 July 2015, Hollinghurst was announced as the Bishop of Aston, a suffragan bishopric in the Diocese of Birmingham.
 On 29 September 2015, she was consecrated a bishop by Justin Welby, the Archbishop of Canterbury, during a service at St Paul's Cathedral, London; she became the tenth Bishop of Aston.
 She holds a particular brief for mission, ministry and vocations in the diocese.

 As bishop, she has served on the Faith and Order Commission of the Church of England.
 She is a member of the Birmingham Faith Leaders Group supporting interfaith relations across the city.
 Since 2020, she has been Bishop Visitor to the Anglican Religious Community of men and women at Mucknell Abbey.

 She was Acting Bishop of Birmingham between October 2022 and March 2024.

-On 10 April 2024, her appointment was announced as Principal of the Queen’s Foundation, Birmingham — a diverse, ecumenical theological training and research institution serving the Church of England, Methodist Church, Black Majority/ Black Pentecostal churches, and many independent students.
+On 10 April 2024, her appointment was announced as Principal of the Queen’s Foundation, Birmingham - a diverse, ecumenical theological training and research institution serving the Church of England, Methodist Church, Black Majority / Black Pentecostal churches, and many independent students.
 She took up the role in September 2024, resigning her See around that same time.
 On 20 September 2024, she was additionally commissioned an honorary assistant bishop of the neighbouring Diocese of Lichfield (and a member of the diocesan House of Bishops).